na-na-hi/renget/archive/how2playba.md

 Disclaimer: I use Bluestacks 5.
 See [this for common fixes for Bluestacks](https://support.bluestacks.com/hc/en-us/articles/4413392952461-Recommended-settings-for-Blue-Archive-on-BlueStacks-5).
 You can always switch emulators if nothing works.

+>I'm getting "Server failed to process request.
+Returning to title screen.", what do I do?
+Certain countries are blocked from playing Blue Archive, hop on a VPN if you are in one.
+Alternatively you need to reset your network, see [this video on how to do that](https://youtu.be/J4ohYlkzeW8?t=32).

 ## (Re)rolling
 **Spend *all* your rolls after the first mission.
 After that you can reroll.**
 I'd also advice to do the same even if you don't reroll, just so you have something to work with.

+**BA has sparks, not pity.**
+**Sparks do not carry over between banners.**
+See 'Is there pity?
+What's a spark' for more

 Your very first roll guarantees a single (3\*) student from a pool of *only* [the release roster](https://bluearchive.wiki/wiki/Characters) (students released on 2021/02/04).
 Rolling in 10s guarantees at least one (2\*) student, unlike with singles, so it's better to roll in multis.